ongclement/govtechfbs/README.md

 FBSapp is a Ruby on Rails web application that allows admin users to create, update, delete rooms/bookings/users.
 Users are allowed to book facilities and manage bookings.

+Login into the application for the first time with the following credentials:
+Username    => admin
+Password    => password

 Web Application Information:
 * Ruby 2.5.3p105
 * Rails 5.2.2.1